beydonce/flight-monitors-project/README.md

 - **Backend**: Node.js + Express
 - **Database**: MongoDB (with Mongoose)
 - **UI**: Plain HTML/CSS (can be extended with Tailwind/Styled Components)

----

-## 🤝 Contributing

-Pull requests and issues are welcome!

----

-> Built with ❤️ for learning, aviation, and awesome UIs.